xentara/xentara-simple-sample-driver/README.md

 ### Devices
-The driver supplies an [I/O component](https://docs.xentara.io/xentara/xentara_io_components.html) with model file descriptor `@IOComponent.SimpleSample.Device`, that represents a directory under the user’s home directory.
+The driver supplies an [I/O component](https://docs.xentara.io/xentara/xentara_io_components.html) with model file descriptor `@Skill.SimpleSampleDriver.Device`, that represents a directory under the user’s home directory.
 This component has no functionality in its own and only serves as a container for the inputs and outputs.

 The class can be found in the following files: